pingwang123/CSCI-6020_Group13/README.md

-# This is a repo for Arup Ghosh and Ping Wang to submmit 6020 Machine Learning assignments
+# This is a repo for Ping Wang to submmit 6020 Machine Learning assignments

-1.Arup Ghosh ghosha20@students.ecu.edu

-2.Ping Wang  wangp19@students.ecu.edu
+Ping Wang  wangp19@students.ecu.edu